 Information about your participation will be recorded on paper Clinical Record Forms (CRFs).
 These do not contain any personal identifying information.
-CRFs forms are stored securely in a locked office within the University of Bristol or in a secure location at the Medical Surgical Research Unit, Bristol Royal Infirmary.
+CRFs forms are stored securely in a locked office within the University of Bristol.

 Results and other data collected from these forms may be transferred to password-protected electronic forms hosted on secure servers by the University of Bristol.